UofTCTF/write-ups/HTB/notes-of-boxes.md

 - what I learnt

 1. Often, if HTB wants you to guess passwords, it is usually machine name, `password`, `admin`.

+### Buff

+- short write-ups

+User: The website uses unpatched framework.
+Use script from searchsploit to get shell.

+Root: Find there is a vulnerable service `CloudMe`.
+Use script from searchsploit to get shell.

+- what I learnt

+1. if the target don't have ssh and you need a tunnel, `chisel` is a good choice.

+2. Use `netstat -an` to see the open ports and use `tasklist /v | findstr <portnumber>` to check the process using the port

+3. About `msfvenom` payloads: `windows/meterpreter_reverse_tcp` is a quite large reverse shell, while ` windows/meterpreter/reverse_tcp` contains just enough code to connect back to the attacker.

+4. If you want to check the privilege of one process, you can use [accesschk](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk).